jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 ### Can we improvise over the improvisation?

-Bertsoz are like rap, the rap battle happens on the fly, there is no script to follow.
+Bertsoz are like rap, and rap battles happen on the fly, there is no script to follow.
 This means the abbility of the bertsolari to improvise becomes the cornerstone of the bertso.
 However, the base, the doinu, is already known by everyone, it is something fixed, rigid.

-Which is a pity?
-Isn't it?
+Which is a pity, isn't it?
 If improvisation is part of the great art of the bertsolari...
-Why not providing an improvised doinu so that bertso experience becomes even more challenging and unique?
+Why not provide an improvised doinu so that the bertso experience becomes even more challenging and unique?

 With these thoughts in mind, and with the newly adquiered Deep Learning skillset, @jperezvisaires and @klopetx had an instant match in our mind.

-If there was anything that could create doinus by itself... that had to be a Generative Adversarial Network.
+If there was anything that could create doinus by itself... that would be a Generative Adversarial Network.

-Could bertolarsim be revolutionized with the use of AI?
+Could bertsolarisim be revolutionized with the use of AI?

-Well... maybe not that much, but it was worth to give it a try.
+Well... maybe not that much, but it was worth a try.

 ## GANS where technology and tradition (could) meet

-With the insightful courses we had during the SaturdayAI lessons, we learned about the latest innovations on the field of Deep Learning, such as the different architectures, convolutional, recurrent, autoencoder... as well as the different uses such as the reinforcement learning, generative adversarial networks, reinforcement learnning.

-The quesion at this point was, could the magic of generative adversarial networks be used to create new doinus?
+With the insightful courses we had during our SaturdayAI lessons, we learned about the latest innovations on the field of Deep Learning, such as the different architectures, (convolutional, recurrent, autoencoder...) as well as the different uses such as reinforcement learning and generative adversarial networks.
+The question at this point was, could the magic of generative adversarial networks be used to create new doinus?
 If so, what did we need for that purpose?

 Data!
 Of course.

 ## Gathering the data

-Fortunetly for us (and for the basque kulture) there exists a entity, Bertsozale Elkartea, who has a webpage that includes all the known doinus, around 3000, with their meta-data included.
+Fortunately for us (and for the basque culture) there exists an entity, Bertsozale Elkartea, who has a webpage that includes all the known doinus, around 3000, with their meta-data included.
 It is in basque, but just in case you wanted [to give it a look.](https://bdb.bertsozale.eus/web/doinutegia/emaitzak?bilatu=&izena=&hidden_izena=&mota=0&sortzailea=&hidden_sortzailea=&bertsolaria=&hidden_bertsolaria=&jasotzailea=&hidden_jasotzailea=&jasoa=&hidden_jasoa=&urtea=&kriterioak_gorde=1)

 And well... you know what they say right?
-It's easier to ask forgiveness than get permission...
+It's easier to ask for forgiveness than to get permission...
 So...
 We scrapped the web (thank you bertsozale for your work, and sorry for overloading your servers and getting your data wihout formally asking permission).

 First we downloaded the metadata of the doinus.
 We made a selection of the most used ones considering the number of syllables and type, and we donwloaded the 'Zortziko/Txiki' ones that had 7 syllables in the first berse followed by 6 in the second which decreased the list of doinus to around 200.